As members of the military we have a certain level of pride about our career fields, our branch, and our military accomplishments.

 The common thing to do upon retirement is to piece together your “I love me wall” to share your history with friends and family when they visit your home.
 Often, we show our pride with decals, morale shirts, hats, and even tattoos.

 Admittedly, I display a decal on my SUV that I had produced to show my pride as a Defender.
-I like that it is that it’s low key and only those who know what it is will recognize it.
+I like that it is low key and only those who know what it is will recognize it.
 It is a 3 ½ x 3 ½ inch decal of the falcon with its talons gripping the runway, the exact image shown on our beret flash.
 No words, just the falcon.

 Since 9/11 we have reduced our collective signatures to an extent, but with a decade and a half of new combat veterans, a lot of that showmanship has resurfaced.